 I am constantly looking for ways to present my art.
 Lately I am keen on hand-coloring a few of my photos.
 It started innocently enough with me coloring a few works earlier in the year.
-Then I decided to hand-color a photograph I snapped of a fountain at the Brooklyn Botanic Garden.
+Then I decided to hand-color one of my earlier images.

 I shot this photo as an HDR Image (High Dynamic Range – taking three photos of the same scene but with various aperture/shutter speeds).
-I imported the images into the Photomatix software to merge the images into a single image.
+Used Photoshop to convert the image to black and white.

-For the output, I used Museo Portfolio Rag – an archival digital fine art inkjet paper and printed the image on my trusted Epson Printer.
+For the output, I used Museo Portfolio Rag – an archival digital fine art inkjet paper and printed the image on an Epson Printer.
 Drying time was immediate but I started hand-coloring a week later.

 Because the paper was a smooth cotton matte I was able to lay down the colors with ease.
 Using Faber-Castell Polychromos Pencils, I layered and blended colors with great consistency, using vibrant colors to create an animated scene.